 Cost of Product Sold (Exclusive of Depreciation and Amortization).
 Cost of product sold (exclusive of depreciation and amortization) includes cost of crude oil, other feedstocks and blendstocks, purchased products for resale, RINs and transportation and distribution costs.
 Petroleum cost of product sold (exclusive of depreciation and amortization) was \$7,526.7 million for the year ended December 31, 2013, compared to \$6,667.3 million for the year ended December 31, 2012.
 The increase of \$859.4 million was primarily the result of an increase in the cost of consumed crude oil and the cost of RINs.
 The increase in the consumed crude oil cost was due to an increase in consumed volumes and crude oil prices.
-The average cost per barrel of crude oil consumed for the year ended December 31, 2012, an increase of approximately 3.7%.
+The average cost per barrel of crude oil consumed for the year ended December 31, 2013 was \$95.05 compared to \$91.69 for the year ended December 31, 2012, an increase of approximately 3.7%.
 Consumed crude volume increased by approximately 10.5% primarily due to the downtime associated with the Wynnewood refinery turnaround in the fourth quarter of the prior year.
 The impact of FIFO accounting also impacted cost of product sold during the comparable periods.
-Under the FIFO accounting method, changes in crude oil prices can cause fluctuations in the inventory valuation of crude oil, work in process and finished goods, thereby resulting in a favorable FIFO inventory impact when crude oil prices had a favorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact
+Under the FIFO accounting method, changes in crude oil prices can cause fluctuations in the inventory valuation of crude oil, work in process and finished goods, thereby resulting in a favorable FIFO inventory impact when crude oil prices decrease.
+For the year ended December 31, 2013, the petroleum business had a favorable FIFO inventory impact of \$21.3 million compared to an unfavorable FIFO inventory impact of \$58.4 million for the year ended December 31, 2012.